Caesarstone countertops cost an average of $2,500

 Slate | $30–$90 |

-Caesarstone countertops are an investment, but careful strategies can help you get the best value from your installation:
+Caesarstone countertops are an investment, but there are ways to get the most value for your money:

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.